aadithramia/PySpark/StructuredStreaming/readme.txt

 Before running any structured streaming program,
-- delete the checkpoint folder
+- delete the checkpoint , output and archive folders